CaesarXInsanium/clrs_notes_cxi/notes/Foundations/02getting_started.md

 #### 3

 O(0.5N)
+$$
+O(0.5n)
+$$

 #### 4

-By analysing the runtime of the algorithm with a variaty of different test datas and benchmark and try to give a better case than worst case.
+By analyzing the runtime of the algorithm with a variety of different test data and benchmark and try to give a better case than worst case.

 ## Designing Algorithms

-- there are multiple school of tought when it comes to designning and implementing algorithms.
-One is `incremental` in which a problem is solved a little bit at a time
+- There are multiple school of thought when it comes to designing and implementing algorithms.
+One is `incremental` in which a problem is solved a little at a time
   - in insertion sort array A[1..j-1] is sorted, we then take element A[j] into the proper location.
 After which array A[1..j] becomes sorted
 - another method is `divide and conquer` in which a bigger problem in split into smaller problems to be solved individually

 ### Divide and Conquer

-`Recursion`: procedure that calls itself.some algorithms are recursive in nature
+`Recursion`: procedure that calls itself.
+Some algorithms are recursive in nature

 - **Divide** problem into smaller sub problems
 - **Conquer** either solve a sufficiently small problem or further split into smaller problems